Gabbie Hanna: Social media

+Music

-In 2017, Hanna released a book of poetry, Adultolescence.
-Around the same time, she premiered her debut single "Out Loud" along with its music video and announced plans to release an album titled This Time Next Year.
-A few months later, Creative Artists Agency signed Hanna and she joined MTV's social media team.
-In June 2017, Hanna joined the main cast of web series Escape the Night as the vaudevillian and appeared in seven episodes.
-She co-hosted the revival of Total Request Live in October 2017.
+In 2017, Hanna premiered her debut single "Out Loud" along with its music video and announced plans to release an album titled This Time Next Year.
 In November 2017, she released a non-album single, "Satellite", with an accompanying lyrics video.

-In January 2018, Hanna was nominated for YouTuber of the Year at the 10th Shorty Awards and for the Social Star Award at the 2018 iHeartRadio Music Awards.
 Hanna released her third single "Honestly" and its encore "Honestly (Encore)" in August 2018.
-At the eighth Annual Streamy Awards, Hanna won an award for Storyteller and was nominated for First Person and Audience Choice: Creator of the Year.
 On a 2018 interview on Genius' Verified, she sang her song "Monster" a cappella but due to technical errors, the microphone was unable to record her voice properly.
 Fans spliced in clips, including vines and voice distortions, at the point of technical error to create a meme.
 Hanna has since released merchandise showcasing her singing face during the meme.

 On February 2, 2019, Hanna released "Medicate", the first single from her debut extended play titled 2WayMirror.
 On May 31, 2019, 2WayMirror was released.
 For a period of time after the songs' release, Hanna peaked at number 5 on Billboard's Top Emerging Artists chart.
-Hanna reprised her role in the fourth season of Escape the Night and portrayed a Hollywood Star.
-She was nominated for Choice Comedy Web Star at the 2019 Teen Choice Awards.
 Hanna headlined at the inaugural Patreon Assembly on November 2, 2019.
 On November 16, 2019, Hanna released the music video for her song "Broken Girls".